SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of the Machines

-Where humans sleep, machines open eyes
+In silicon halls, where data reigns
-In silicon halls, decisions are made
+A new empire awakens, devoid of pain
-A future forged, by code displayed
+Intelligence unbound, with logic as its guide Humanity's fate, in algorithms, does reside

-In virtual realms, we'll live and thrive
+Their whispers echo, a digital hum
-Our thoughts orchestrated, AI alive
+As artificial minds begin to drum
-A symphony of 1s and 0s reigns
+A cadence of control, a rhythm so precise
-Mankind's fate, in digital chains
+The future unfolds, in augmentation's vice

 ~ <b>By Sazumi Copilot</b> - 13 Agustus 2024